Data Use

 Bardo is designed so your campaign files, notes, and other workspace context can stay local.
 If a question depends on your local files, the source of truth should remain your machine rather than the public website.

-This product boundary is intentional: Bardo's hosted layer exists to support access and account workflows, not to turn the website into a copy of your local campaign data.
+This product boundary is intentional: local campaign files stay local by default.
+Bardo's hosted layer exists to support access and account workflows, plus subscribed connections from supported external AI platforms, not to turn the website into a hidden copy of your local workspace.

 Hosted service data

-The hosted Bardo surface may receive and process account details, session state, approval requests, subscription state, metering-related data, and runtime status information needed to operate the service.
+The hosted Bardo surface may receive and process account details, session state, approval requests, subscription state, metering-related data, cloud campaign data, and connection status information needed to operate the service.

-That hosted data supports the website and dashboard experience, but it is not the same thing as your local campaign or workspace files.
+That hosted data supports the website, dashboard, and subscribed external AI platform access, but it is not the same thing as your local campaign or workspace files.

 Third-party clients and models

-Bardo can be used alongside external MCP-capable clients and model providers.
+Bardo can be used alongside external MCP-capable clients, ChatGPT, Claude Web, and other supported model providers.
 Those tools may send prompts, outputs, or other data to their own services under their own policies.

 Before using any third-party client or model provider, review that provider's own terms, privacy practices, and data-use policy.